bhboyle/ESP32_Light_Switch/README.md

 5. Print and test enclosure

 ## Features to add
-1. Over the Air updates
+1. Over the Air updates if possible
-2. Web server available at all time to look at status, variables and configuration
+2. Web server available at all times to look at status, variables and configuration
 3. Light switch works no matter what even before being configured
 4. MQTT triggering via Nodered
 5. Of course fits into a standard wall box in North America
 6. Standard Normally open switching and three way switching
 7. If I can figure it out, I would like the switch to know if the switched circuit is active.
 Meaning, if the switch is on.
 This will require a means to measure the current on the switched side.
 8. LED colors.
 Green - WIFI and MQTT connected, Red - Boot up, Yellow - WIFI connected
-9. Remeber power state for power failues using preferences
+9. Remember power state for power failues using preferences